playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaWebSockets.md

 > **Tip:** Check [caniuse.com](https://caniuse.com/#feat=websockets) to see more about which browsers supports WebSockets, known issues and more information.

+> **Note:** Play currently establishes WebSockets using the HTTP/1.1 Upgrade mechanism.
+Enabling HTTP/2 for the Pekko HTTP backend does not enable RFC 8441 WebSockets over HTTP/2.

 ## Handling WebSockets

 Until now, we were using `Action` instances to handle standard HTTP requests and send back standard HTTP responses.
 WebSockets are a totally different beast and can’t be handled via standard `Action`.